rajatmodi62/apm/README.md

 python train.py
 ```

+You may need to download coco-train set and save it  in the data/ directory for training.
+Otherwise, you can finetune on the checkpoints we have shared.
 ## Islands of Agreement

 We illustrate that the idea of islands of agreement in the GLOM paper actually works.
 The below video has been shared **with permission** from Geoffrey Hinton.